Black Toney: Stud record

 Black Toney became a very successful breeding stallion, siring many of the horses for which the Idle Hour Stock Farm became famous.
-The names of Bradley’s horses all began with a "B," a quirk of Bradley's (perhaps because his own name began with a B, or perhaps because of Black Toney.)
+The names of Bradley’s horses all began with a "B," a quirk of Bradley's, often attributed to his first stakes winner, Bad News.
+Bad News earned his name because, according to Bradley, "bad news travels fast."

 Bradley bred him sparingly and yet, even from 21 small crops and a total of 221 foals, the quality of his get was very high.
 Overall, he sired 40 stakes winners, which amounts to 18 percent of his foals.
 Black Toney was 10 times among the top 20 American sires by earnings.
 He was second on the general sire list in 1933 and fifth in 1939.

 Black Toney spent his whole stud career at Idle Hour, producing many fine broodmares as well as winners.
 He died there on September 19, 1938, at the age of 27 of an apparent heart attack.
 Colonel Bradley commissioned a bronze statue that he placed over his greatest stallion's grave.
 It is still there today, on a part of the Darby Dan Farm.

 The best of his offspring included: